tajpouria/terraform-associate-exam-gcp-examples/README.md

 - Define machine type variable and specify that using terraform.tfvars and \*.auto.tfvars
 - Specify machine type using environment variables
 - Validate instance type variable using `can` and `regex` functions
-- Move the instance resource to the a sub module, expose instance public IP address as output and chain it on root module
+- Move the instance resource to the sub module, expose instance public IP address as output and chain it on root module
 - Define a data source which includes filter fields and reference in another resource

 [Resource Meta Arguments](03-resource-meta-arguments)